 Costello’s theatre background spans 20 years and has taken her from California to New York, Connecticut and Alaska.
 She has worked with numerous playwrights, including the late Lynn Redgrave, on original works and has directed and assisted on numerous productions including projects for San Jose Repertory Theatre, the Pearl Theatre Company, Directors, Actors & Playwrights Ensemble and Cyrano’s Theatre Company.
 Her arts administration career spans 18 years and includes positions as Executive Director for Alaska Dance Theatre, Director of Audience Services and Education for San Jose Repertory Theatre in California, Director of Marketing for the Pearl Theatre Company in NYC, and Director of Development for Alaska Center for the Performing Arts in Anchorage.
 Ms. Costello holds an MFA in Directing from the Actors Studio at New School University in NYC and a BA in Theatre Arts from San Jose State University.
 Ms. Costello is a lifetime member of the Actors Studio in New York and currently works as Business Development Manager for Spawn Ideas in Anchorage, Alaska.

 Travis Gilmour grew up on a family farm in Oregon’s Willamette Valley.
 After receiving his BA in English from Oregon State University, he immediately moved to Alaska to seek his fortune.
 Travis has completed the Foraker Certificate in Nonprofit Management, and was a member of the first cohort of the Foraker Catalyst program.
-Prior to taking on his current position, heading up many of our online and community engagement initiatives, Travis put in a few years as Alaska Public Media.
+Travis put in some years as the Public Media Director at Alaska Public Media.
 He is some of the brains behind the digital series, “Indie Alaska.”
 And he now makes killer videos as Video Dads LLC.

 Exhibit Graphic Designer, Anchorage Museum